Beyond

-Right choice of blasting media impacts on operating cost of the process, this is the "fuel" of a blaster and the booster of the savings.
-This small overview is about the shapes and materials used in CM machines today, the purpose it is not to fulfill the argument and each case must be handled and checked to get a tailored answer.
+The right choice of blasting media impacts the operating cost of the process, this is the "fuel" of a blaster and the booster of the savings.
+This small overview is about the shapes and materials used in blasting - peening machines today, it is not meant to be exhaustive, and each case must be assessed for a tailored answer.

-Engineering law governing the process is rather simple: kinetic energy - so controlling speed of shooting and choosing carefully mass of what we are shooting it is the way to succeed.
+The engineering law governing the process is simple: kinetic energy.
+Controlling the media's speed and choosing its mass carefully is the way to succeed.

 Size chart reference: SAE J444.